boldflight/BibleConverter/test_EPUB/output/Hosea.md

 [5] The arrogance of Israel testifies against it;
 Israel and Ephraim will be overthrown because of their iniquity.
 Even Judah will be brought down with them.

+### The Futility of Sacrificial Ritual without Moral Obedience

 [6] Although they bring their flocks and herds to seek the favor of the Lord,
 They will not find him—